DoD Deputy CDAO Margie Palmieri to Step Down

 Margie Palmieri, one of the Pentagon’s earliest Chief Digital and Artificial Intelligence Office (CDAO) leaders, will step down from her role as deputy CDAO in August, a Department of Defense (DoD) spokesperson confirmed to MeriTalk.

-Wade Yamada, who is currently serving in the Army G-8, will assume the role of Acting Principal Deputy CDAO at the end of the month.
+Wade Yamada, who is currently serving in the Army G-8, will assume the role of acting principal deputy CDAO at the end of the month.

 “After more than three years as the inaugural Principal Deputy of the Chief Digital and Artificial Intelligence Office, Ms. Margaret Palmieri will be departing the organization in August,” the spokesperson said.
 “We are immensely grateful for the incredible groundwork she laid while standing up the CDAO.”